FEUP-ESOF-2020-21/open-cx-t2g3-them-d/README.md

 ## Product Vision

-SmartCon is an app aimed at simplifying the process of choosing conferences, allowing its users to filter these by interest, location, availability and feedback to previous editions.
-Additionally, SmartCon takes into account the users’ knowledge level to suggest the most relevant sessions in a specific conference.
+SmartCon is an app aimed at simplifying conference choices, allowing its users to filter these by preference, ranking and availability.
+Additionally, SmartCon takes into account the users’ knowledge level to suggest relevant sessions in a specific conference.

 ---
 ## Elevator Pitch